Application & Deadlines

 The application for all MSW degree programs consists of:

 - The completed application (online applications are encouraged)

 - A personal statement

-- OFFICIAL transcripts of all college and universities attended
+- OFFICIAL transcripts from all colleges and universities attended

 - Two letters of reference

 - A signed Criminal History Disclaimer

 To be considered for admission to the MSW advanced standing program, applicants are required to submit the following documentation, in addition to the materials requested above for general admission:

 - A baccalaureate degree in social work from a college or university whose social work program is accredited by the Council on Social Work Education (CSWE) at the time the BSW or BA degree is conferred.

 - You must have received your Bachelor’s Degree in Social Work no more than five years prior to enrollment.
 Additionally, you must have a cumulative GPA of 3.0 for all bachelors’ level social work courses (there are no exceptions to this policy).